 As part of the Lowe’s Creative Ideas Team, we are given a monthly challenge along with a budget of gift cards.
-This month we were told to do something with the Color of the Year, Pantone Emerald Green.
+This month we were told to work with the Color of the Year, Pantone Emerald Green.

 DIY Faux Patina

 I’ve always loved an aged copper and patina look and thought this would be perfect for making distressed flower buckets, or pots.

 Now that I had a plan, I quickly headed to Lowe’s to have my Pantone Color mixed up, grab a few tin buckets, plants, dirt, and a new drop cloth.
 I loved the “messy approach” for this project.
 Which translates into a large margin for error.
 Once I figured out what would work, I took photos of each step to make it easy for you.